 The Office of Appreciative Education (OAE) is housed at Florida Atlantic University and manages and develops Appreciative Education initiatives, offerings, news, and resources.
 Jennifer L. Bloom, Ed.D., co-founded the Appreciative Advising and Appreciative Education movements and founded the Office of Appreciative Education.
 Amanda Propst Cuevas, Ph.D., works as the Director of the Office of Appreciative Education to support and expand Appreciative Education initiatives globally.

 This six-phase theory-to-practice framework is now being applied to all aspects of educational institutions at both the post-secondary and K-12 levels.
 Appreciative Education and Appreciative Administration applies the Appreciative Advising framework to organizational and administrative contexts.
+Appreciative College Instruction applies the framework within the classroom setting.
+To learn more, reference the selected readings below and peruse our Resources tab to learn how individuals and institutions have employed the framework, and to access research and publications on these topics.

 Our vision is that Appreciative Education becomes THE theory-to-practice framework for leading innovative educational institutions around the world.